Walcheren Campaign: Campaign

 As a first move, the British seized the swampy island of Walcheren at the mouth of river Scheldt, as well as South Beveland island, both in the present-day Netherlands.
 The British troops soon began to suffer from "Walcheren fever", due to the symptoms present most likely a combination of malaria, typhus, typhoid and dysentery.
 Within a month of seizing the island, they had over 8,000 fever cases.
 The medical provisions for the expedition proved inadequate despite reports that an occupying French force had lost 80% of its numbers a few years earlier, also due to disease.
 Once it had been decided to garrison Walcheren Island in September 1809, Pitt was replaced by Lieutenant-general Eyre Coote who in October was replaced by Lieutenant-general George Don.

+The British were divided into three columns: "Walcheren" (whose task was to capture Walcheren Island and the fortifications of Flushing), "Schouwen", and "Cadzand".
+On 31 July the Walcheren Column seized the Veere fortification and moved to Flushing.
+On 1 August, the Schouwen Column landed at Wemeldinge, taking the Bath fortification (which blocked the entrances to both branches of the Scheldt) without a fight the next day, while a misunderstanding led the Cadzand Column to land on South Beveland on 31 July, allowing the French to reinforce Flushing via a pontoon bridge between Walcheren and Cadzand until 8 August.
+It is incomprehensible why Lord Chatham, having an entire squadron, was unable to break this connection in time.
+With the capture of Bath, the British opened the road to Antwerp through the eastern arm of the Scheldt, accessible to small frigates and gunboats, and to South Beveland.
+Despite a 40,000-man corps, Lord Chatham's decision to besiege Flushing for two weeks rather than advancing directly to Antwerp left a 21,000-man force idle at Bath, stalling the expedition.